wasmCloud/wasmcloud-dev-site/content/reference/lattice/security-patterns.md

 If your infrastructure needs don't support the sidecar pattern, then you can simply securely connect to a remote NATS server or NATS server cluster (or [gateway](https://docs.nats.io/nats-server/configuration/gateways)... there are plenty of options).
 We strongly recommend the use of the de-centralized JWT+seed (credentials file) authentication mechanism because of its enhanced security properties and ease of use.

 You should never connect anonymously or without TLS to a remote NATS installation for production uses.
-Anonymous/insecure connections are only secure in the sidecar scenario.
+Anonymous/insecure connections are only secure in the sidecar/localhost scenario.

 ### User/Password Not Supported?

-You may have noticed that while NATS supports clear text username and password authentication, we do not support this for wasmcloud lattice authentication.
+You may have noticed that while NATS supports clear text username and password authentication, we do not support this for wasmCloud lattice authentication.
 This is currently a security opinion and we have chosen to support either anonymous connections or de-centralized authentication connections.
-If you feel that there is suitable justification to support username and password lattice authentication, please [file an issue](https://github.com/wasmcloud/wasmcloud/issues) with the team.
+If you feel that there is suitable justification to support username and password lattice authentication, please [file an issue](https://github.com/wasmCloud/wasmcloud-otp/issues) with the team.